Meet the Lab Members

 She is a ‘23 Leadership Lab member.

-Rob is an Innovative Programs Consultant for the Kentucky Department of Education.
+Dr. Rob Collins, Ed.D. is an Innovative Programs Consultant for the Kentucky Department of Education.
 He lives in South Shore, KY.

-Rob lives in Greenup, KY, with his wife, Kati, and their daughter Ellie June.
-He is thrilled to join TFA's Central Appalachia Leadership Lab to learn, grow, and work to realize TFA's 2030 goal so that learners like his daughter can realize their full potential while living amongst the rich history, culture, and natural wealth of Central Appalachia.
+Rob lives in Greenup, KY, with his wife, Kati, and their daughter Ellie, and too many pets to name.
+He is thrilled to continue his journey in TFA's Central Appalachia Leadership Lab to learn, grow, and work to realize TFA's 2030 goal, so that learners like his daughter can realize their full potential while living amongst the rich history, culture, and natural wealth of Central Appalachia.

 He is a ‘23 Leadership Lab member.